Trump considering `full’ pardon for ex-adviser Michael Flynn

 Flynn attempted to withdraw the guilty plea in January, saying federal prosecutors had acted in “bad faith” and broke their end of the bargain when they sought prison time for him.

 “I am strongly considering a Full Pardon!”
 Trump tweeted.
 The president also cited an unspecified report that the Justice Department had lost records related to Flynn’s case.
+In response, Flynn’s lawyer, Sidney Powell, tweeted, “Thank you, Mr. President” and said “the persecution” of his client “is an egregious injustice.”

 Prosecutors had initially said Flynn was entitled to avoid prison time because of his extensive cooperation, but the relationship with the retired Army lieutenant general grew increasingly contentious after he hired a new set of lawyers.